gVien/gvien.github.io/project/index.md

 4. [Financial-Chart](financial-chart) - An extension of Finance-Exchange app that leverages the power of <a href="http://d3js.org/" target="_blank">D3.js</a> and the stock price data from Yahoo Finance API to create <a href="https://en.wikipedia.org/wiki/Candlestick_chart" target="_blank">Candlestick charts</a>.
 The chart can help technical analysts estimate the future price of a stock.

+More projects are in the work.
+Even though I graduated from [Dev Bootcamp](http://devbootcamp.com/), the learning has not stopped!
+I am constantly learning and building new things daily.
+Please check back often!

 <br><br><br><br>
 Comments: